-Pierre-Charles Baquoy, Jean-Michel Moreau le jeune
+Pierre-Charles Baquoy and Jean-Michel Moreau le jeune

 The Engraver’s Studio